normen/whatscli/README.md

 In `messages/messages.go` most interfaces and data structures for communication are kept.

 The `config/settings.go` keeps a singleton `Config` struct with the config that is loaded via the gopkg.in/ini.v1 library when the app starts.
 This makes it easy to quickly add new configuration items with default values that can be used across the app.

+## License

+This software is released under MIT license.
+Remember that this gives you all freedom except for slapping your name on it.